woodysee/simpleboard/client/README.md

 ### Build

-Run `ng build` to build the project.
+Run `ng build --outputPath="dist" --prod --progress=true` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.
+Use the `--prod` flag for a production build. `--outputPath="dist"` will compile the Angular client app on the `dist/` folder instead of `dist/client/` folder.
+See [Angular build flags](https://angular.io/cli/build) and [read more about Firebase hosting](https://medium.com/@longboardcreator/deploying-angular-6-applications-to-firebase-hosting-b5dacde9c772).

 ### Running unit tests